 #3 Have a Baby Monitor

-A lot of mothers rely on baby monitors to supervise their baby.
+A lot of mothers rely on baby monitors to supervise their babies.

-The beauty of using a baby monitor is that parents can always check on what’s going.
+The beauty of using a baby monitor is that parents can always check on what’s going on.
 Regardless if their baby is asleep or not, a monitor comes in pretty handy.

 #4 Keep the Crib Bare

 Avoid placing unnecessary things inside the crib.
 The only thing you’ll need inside is a safe and firm mattress.